 History

 Stuffed cabbage in central Europe predates Hungary itself, but the Hungarian paprika-sauerkraut version is the local signature.
-The Christmas Eve serving is the canonical context; the dish appears year-round on Hungarian comfort menus.
+The Christmas Eve serving is the canonical context; the dish appears year-round on Hungarian comfort menus and is traditionally eaten on the second day after cooking when the flavours deepen.

 Common allergens: Gluten (in the stuffing)